100 Years...100 Movies

 Comments Regarding the Ballot:

-• Three major genres that weren't included but should have been: horror films, musicals, and war films.
+• Three major genres that weren't part of the compilations but should have been: horror films, musicals, and war films.

 • A few of the genres that were included were basically sub-genres: Romantic Comedy (a sub-genre of comedy films) and Courtroom Drama (a sub-genre of drama films).
 Animation is not a film genre.